List of India One Day International cricket records: Best figures in an innings – progression of record

-Best Bowling Figure against each opponent
+Best bowling figure against each opponent

 Best career average

 A bowler's bowling average is the total number of runs they have conceded divided by the number of wickets they have taken.

-Afghanistan's Rashid Khan holds the record for the best career average in ODIs with 18.54.
-Joel Garner, West Indian cricketer, and a member of the highly regarded late 1970s and early 1980s West Indies cricket teams, is second behind Rashid with an overall career average of 18.84 runs per wicket.
-Jasprit Bumrah of India is the highest ranked Indian when the qualification of 2000 balls bowled is followed.

 Best career economy rate

 A bowler's economy rate is the total number of runs they have conceded divided by the number of overs they have bowled.

-West Indies' Joel Garner, holds the ODI record for the best career economy rate with 3.09.
-India's Kapil Dev, with a rate of 3.71 runs per over conceded over his 225-match ODI career, is the highest Indian on the list.

 Best career strike rate

 A bowler's strike rate is the total number of balls they have bowled divided by the number of wickets they have taken.

-The top bowler with the best ODI career strike rate is South Africa's Lungi Ngidi with strike rate of 23.2 balls per wicket.
-India's Mohammed Shami is at 10th position in this list.

 Most four-wickets (& over) hauls in an innings

-Ajit Agarkar is joint-15th on the list of most four-wicket hauls with Pakistan's Waqar Younis, Sri Lanka's Muttiah Muralitharan and Australia's Brett Lee leading this list in ODIs.

 Most five-wicket hauls in a match

 A five-wicket haul refers to a bowler taking five wickets in a single innings.

-Javagal Srinath and Harbhajan Singh are the highest ranked Indians on the list of most five-wicket hauls which is headed by Pakistan's Waqar Younis with 13 such hauls.